ohjelmistokehitys/autograder/readme.md

 # Autograder Utilities

-This repository contains a small TypeScript-based autograding toolkit built on top of Vitest.
+This project contains a small TypeScript-based autograding toolkit built on top of Vitest.
+It is designed to help write command-driven test suites for autograding programming assignments in Classroom50 and similar platforms.

-It provides three pieces that work together:
+The project provides three pieces that work together:

 1. A command-driven [test runner](./src/runner/runner.ts) for writing autograding specs in Vitest.
-2. A custom [Vitest reporter that writes Classroom50-compatible](./src/reporters/classroom-json.ts) `result.json` output.
+2. A custom [Vitest reporter that writes](./src/reporters/classroom-json.ts) `result.json` grading output.
 3. A custom [Vitest reporter that writes human-readable](./src/reporters/release-notes.ts) `release-notes.md` feedback.

 Both output files are generated during the Vitest run itself, assuming that the [configuration](./vitest.config.ts) is set up to use the custom reporters.

 These tools are designed to work in an Unix-like environment with `bash` and such tools available.
-They should not work in a pure Windows environment without WSL, Docker or similar setup.
-This repository contains a development container configuration, which is a recommended way to use and develop the utilities.
-For running the autograder in production, you should use a CI environment such as GitHub actions.
+They not work in a Windows environment without WSL, Docker or similar setup.
+The project repository also contains a development container configuration, which is a recommended way to use and develop the utilities.
+For running the autograder on a course, you should use a CI environment such as GitHub actions.

 ## Test Suite Runner